Voltage Drop

-If several resistors are connected in series in a circuit, a portion of the total voltage drops at the individual resistors.
-This also applies to the connection line, which connects the load to the voltage source.
+If several resistors are connected in series in a circuit, part of the total voltage drops across the individual resistors.
+This also applies to the connecting cable that connects the consumer to the voltage source.

-The wire resistance is in series connection with the load.
-The voltage drop on the wire that is lost to the load is called the loss voltage.
+The line resistance forms a series connection with the consumer.
+The voltage drop on the line that is lost to the consumer is called loss voltage.

 \(U_V=I·R_L\)

-The useful voltage acting on the load corresponds to the terminal voltage minus the voltage loss caused by the line resistance.
+The effective effective voltage at the consumer corresponds to the clamping voltage minus the voltage loss caused by the line resistance.

 \(\displaystyle U_N=U-U_V=U-I·R_L\)

-The wire resistance is the greater the length \(l\) and the smaller the line cross section \(A\) is.
+The line resistance is greater the longer the length \(l\) and the smaller the smaller the line cross section \(A\).

-The wire resistance is calculated according to the formula
+The line resistance is calculated using the formula

 • for one wire length \(\displaystyle R_L=\frac{ρ·l}{A}\)